Python For Loops

 Python For loop is used for sequential traversal i.e. it is used for iterating over an iterable like string, tuple, list, etc. It falls under the category of definite iteration.
 Definite iterations mean the number of repetitions is specified explicitly in advance.
 In Python, there is no C style for loop, i.e., for (i=0; i<n; i++).
 There is “for in” loop which is similar to for each loop in other languages.
 Let us learn how to use for in loop for sequential traversals.

 Note: In Python, for loops only implements the collection-based iteration.

 for var in iterable: # statements

-Here the iterable is a collection of objects like list, tuple.
+Here the iterable is a collection of objects like lists, tuples.
 The indented statements inside the for loops are executed once for each item in an iterable.
-The variable var takes the value of next item of the iterable each time through the loop.
+The variable var takes the value of the next item of the iterable each time through the loop.

 List Iteration geeks for geeks Tuple Iteration geeks for geeks String Iteration G e e k s Dictionary Iteration xyz 123 abc 345

 Loop Control Statements

 Loop control statements change execution from its normal sequence.
 When execution leaves a scope, all automatic objects that were created in that scope are destroyed.
 Python supports the following control statements.

 Python continue Statement returns the control to the beginning of the loop.

 Current Letter : g Current Letter : k Current Letter : f Current Letter : o Current Letter : r Current Letter : g Current Letter : k